 Doctor Louis, Neel, the French scientist has been awarded the Nobel Physics Prize jointly with Sweden's Hannes Alfven.

-Doctor Louis, Neel, the French scientist has been awarded the Nobel Physics Prize jointly with Sweden's Hannes Alfven.
+Background: Doctor Louis, Neel, the French scientist has been awarded the Nobel Physics Prize jointly with Sweden's Hannes Alfven.
 Another French-born scientist, Luis Leloir, now a naturalised citizen of Argentina, was awarded the Nobel Chemistry Prize.
 The awards announced on Tuesday (October 27) in Stockholm.

 Dr. Neel told reporters in Paris on wednesday (October 28) that the award to him was a happy event for French Physics.

 "I am very happy for French Physics, and in particular for those who study magnetism in France, "he said.
 "Magnetism is a specialist study which was always been highly developed in France, with Curie, Pierre Weisse, Langevin."

 He said the new categories of Magnetism had been extremely interesting, particularly in their application to high frequency and radio and television.

 Dr. Neel added: "Nevertheless the Nobel Prize was the last thing I expected."